evolution-gaming/patch/README.md

 `Patch` is a monadic data structure - a building block for [event-sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) application

+# Motivation

+Event Sourcing is one of the latest advances in software architecture design.
+It is meant to replace CRUD approach in the areas where speed of persisting data, scalability and near real-time reactions are essential.
+The approach does not come without its own flaws though.
+It is a complicated task to build a well working Event Sourcing based application and in a lot of cases it is considered to be an unnecessary overkill.

+The modern frameworks such as [Akka Persistence](https://doc.akka.io/docs/akka/current/typed/persistence.html) provide the user-friendly API and storage implementations, and, therefore, make the task of building Event Sourced software, easier.

+The problem is that, however, as you are building the larger application, you realize quickly that these frameworks have a single important flaw: neither [EventSourcedBehavior](https://doc.akka.io/api/akka/2.8/akka/persistence/typed/scaladsl/EventSourcedBehavior.html), nor [PersistentActor](https://doc.akka.io/api/akka/2.8/akka/persistence/PersistentActor.html) compose, which is a real shame, given that Event Sourcing could be really useful for the large and complicated business domains, where hight performance and availability is also essential.

+This small (~500 LOC) library is meant to make an improvement in this area.
+The developer will, finally, be able to split the events sourcing code into smaller pieces, write unit tests for each interesting piece, and then compose the parts into a larger application, all in a type safe and consistent way.

+# Maturity

+The code is proven to be stable and, currently, powering the whole set of mission critical applications.
+Saying that, the library itself is provided on AS IS basis, without any promises or guarantees.

+# Implementation

 It is a specialized version of [IndexedReaderWriterStateT](https://github.com/typelevel/cats/blob/main/core/src/main/scala/cats/data/IndexedReaderWriterStateT.scala#L34)

-In case you come here and have no clue of what the wierd word above means, you can start your learning journey in the following order:
+In case you come here and have no clue of what the weird word above means, you can start your learning journey in the following order:
 1. [cats exercises](https://www.scala-exercises.org/cats)
 2. [Reader](https://eed3si9n.com/learning-scalaz/Reader.html)
 3. [Writer](https://typelevel.org/cats/datatypes/writer.html)